sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 As you might expect, it's difficult to get friends into PGP, so I haven't used it to communicate in a while.
 However I have found GPG Tools' "GPG Services" (included in GPG Tools) useful for quickly encrypting specific files on my Mac, either for safe storage or safely emailing to myself.

 To avoid Google reading my email, realistically I'd have to get off of GMail.
-One alternative that [many are flocking to recently](https://techcrunch.com/2016/11/11/signups-for-encrypted-mail-client-protonmail-double-after-election/) is [ProtonMail](https://protonmail.com/), a provider based in Switzerland that encrypts emails between ProtonMail users, and is [open source](https://github.com/ProtonMail/WebClient).
+One alternative that [many are flocking to recently](https://techcrunch.com/2016/11/11/signups-for-encrypted-mail-client-protonmail-double-after-election/) is [ProtonMail](https://protonmail.com/), a provider based in Switzerland that encrypts emails _between ProtonMail users_, and is [open source](https://github.com/ProtonMail/WebClient).

 I'm honestly not sure how difficult it would be for me to change email addresses these days, as I've had the same GMail address since 2005.
 But it might not be too hard, given that I doubt my email address gets typed out that often, and when it does it gets auto-completed.

 ### What I Did

-I downloaded Ricochet and Cryptocat and created a public PGP key and put all that information online in [a GitHub gist](https://gist.github.com/sts10/4a4e01021b3a5ad42e9b73e0abd7b7e3).
+I set myself up on Ricochet, Signal, Wire and Cryptocat and created a public PGP key and put all that information online in [a GitHub gist](https://gist.github.com/sts10/4a4e01021b3a5ad42e9b73e0abd7b7e3).
 I then linked to that gist in my the bio of my Twitter account, which is verified.
-I also downloaded Signal on my iPhone and have started to use it with some of my privacy-minded friends-- discovery of other users is pretty easy when using Signal, as it searches your phone's contacts.
+Of all of those I'm using Wire the most (which [I wrote more about here](https://sts10.github.io/post/goodbye-to-all-gchat/)).

 ## Encrypting Your Hard Drive